huggingface/peft/docs/source/accelerate/deepspeed.md

 Both of these features are supported in 🤗 Accelerate, and you can use them with 🤗 PEFT.

-# Compatibility with `bitsandbytes` quantization
+## Compatibility with `bitsandbytes` quantization + LoRA

-Below is a table that summarizes the compatibility between PEFT, [`bitsandbytes`](https://github.com/TimDettmers/bitsandbytes) library and DeepSpeed Zero stages:
+Below is a table that summarizes the compatibility between PEFT's LoRA, [`bitsandbytes`](https://github.com/TimDettmers/bitsandbytes) library and DeepSpeed Zero stages:

 | DeepSpeed stage   | Is compatible? |
 |---|---|